Year 4 Owls

 In Key Stage 2 we are competing in a reading league.

 Each week we will see who has read the most so please make sure reading records are signed.
+Children will receive gold stars and once their card is full they will receive prizes!

 Please read as much as possible, remember little and often is best.
 You can read anything you are interested in.
 It all counts!